charmoniumQ/thesis/prelim_text/README.md

+---
-Title: How to enable inexpensive reproducibility for computational experiments?
+title: How to enable inexpensive reproducibility for computational experiments
+author: Samuel Grayson
+date: 2024 Oct 03
+bibliography: zotero.yaml
+geometry:
+- top=1in
+- bottom=1in
+- left=1.5in
+- right=1.5in
+---

 # Problem